nextflow-io/vscode-language-nextflow/src/readme-cursor.md

 Now you will be able to use the `@Nextflow` command in Cursor Chat.
 The same can be done for MultiQC or other products.

-## Workspace management (coming soon)

-Use the "Login to Seqera" command to connect your Seqera account to Cursor.
-You will then have an interace for managing your projects, workflows, and runs.